 In the 2000 election, George W. Bush officially won Florida by 537 votes—less than one vote per precinct.
 Florida’s electoral votes gave Bush the presidency in the closest presidential election in U.S. history.

 One of my daughters is a resident of Palm Beach County, Florida, which was a focus of the intense vote recount efforts in the 2000 presidential election.
 She said that she could “see” her vote posted every time the TV flashed the count.
 She also shared how, just days before the election, a co-worker said, “I’m not registered, and I’m not going to vote.
 My vote doesn’t count anyway.”

 Someone once said, “The most important thing we do is doing nothing.”
-That’s what about 49% of registered voters did in the 2000 presidential election and what 45% did in 1996 and 1992.
-In 2000, approximately 4 million evangelicals did not vote, and it is estimated that 40% of evangelicals are not even registered to vote.
+That’s what about 49% of registered voters did in the 2000 presidential election.
+Approximately 4 million evangelicals did not vote, and it is estimated that 40% of evangelicals are not even registered to vote.

 In his 1981 inaugural address, Ronald Reagan declared, “I do not believe in a fate that will fall on us no matter what we do.
 I do believe in a fate that will fall on us if we do nothing.”